-4.26 In order to demonstrate that there is no demand for a scheme comprised solely of Class B1b and B1c, B2 and B8 uses in Tiers 2, 3 and Tier 4 locations, evidence will need to be submitted that a marketing exercise has been undertaken for a minimum of 18 months.
-The Council-Council will need to be satisfied that the site has been offered at a price commensurate with the value of the site for the permitted uses and that active promotion has been undertaken by agents marketing the site.
+4.304.37 In order to demonstrate that there is no demand for a scheme comprised solely of Class B1b and B1c, B2 and B8 uses in Tiers 2, 3 and Tier 4 locations, evidence will need to be submitted that a marketing exercise has been undertaken for a minimum of 18 months.
+The Council will need to be satisfied that the site has been offered at a price commensurate with the value of the site for the permitted uses and that active promotion has been undertaken by agents marketing the site.

-4.284.27 -Where an applicant is proposing a mixed use scheme which involves a reduced amount of Industry and Warehousing space, account will be taken of the proposed end user of the Industry and Warehousing and, the nature and type of the proposal in terms of meeting the Plan's vision and the Council's Economic Development Strategy.
-This will apply to speculative units, of a size and format that analysis shows there to be a shortage in the borough
+4.38 Where an applicant is proposing a mixed use scheme which involves a reduced amount of Industry and Warehousing space, account will be taken of the proposed end user of the Industry and Warehousing and the nature and type of the proposal in terms of meeting the Plan's vision and the Council's Economic Development Strategy.
+This will apply to speculative units, of a size and format that analysis shows there to be a shortage of in the borough.
+Mixed use developments should take account of the health and well-being impact on future residents and the surrounding area and should consider opportunities for the provision of open space and improved access to community facilities and local services in these locations.

-4.294.28 To support Croydon's Sustainable Community Strategy vision 2013-2018, one of the six headline priorities is 'A

-Creative City - a place noted for its culture and creativity - one of the best incubators of new artistic and sporting talent in the country'.
+4.31 To support Croydon's Community Strategy 2013-2018, one of the six headline priorities is 'A Creative City - a place noted for its culture and creativity - one of the best incubators of new artistic and sporting talent in the country'.
 The 'We are Croydon - This is our Vision' document states, "The creative sector in Croydon will be a key component of the local economy, fuelling the growing number of arts and cultural enterprises that will help to lead the borough's regeneration and reinforce its reputation as London's most dynamic and enterprising place".

-4.304.29 Croydon is good at producing creative talent (BRIT School, College of Art, Dance, Dubstep etc), but less successful at providing them with a base in the borough.
+4.324.39 Croydon is good at producing creative talent (BRIT School, College of Art, Dance, Dubstep etc.), but less successful at providing them with a base in the borough.
 Other London boroughs have been able to address this - e.g. the 'Chocolate Factory' in Hackney and Westbourne Studios in Kensington and Chelsea.
 Evidence supports promotion and supporting cultural and creative industries to assist in changing Croydon's image.

-4.314.30 The study, 'Understanding and Shaping the Cultural Sector in the London Borough of Croydon, Sept 2010', highlights clusters of creative industries talent in four locations with a recommendation that the Enterprise Centre in CMC act as a flagship for the sector.
+4.334.40 The study, 'Understanding and Shaping the Cultural Sector in the London Borough of Croydon, Sept 2010', highlights clusters of creative industries talent in four locations with a recommendation that the Enterprise Centre in CMC act as a flagship for the sector.
 Developing a central location as a 'hub' will provide a clear signal that Croydon is 'open for creative businesses'.